zpainter/iassist/content/conferences/program-planning-manual.md

 The Sorting team will put proposals into topic driven sessions and send (1) a spreadsheet of sessions and (2) a list of session titles, number of presenters, and notes to the PC Co-Chairs.
 This usually takes 3-4 working weeks.
 It is a demanding process and needs to be done by people who can set aside time to fully read all proposals, interact with the team and resolve sorting problems all during this time period.
 The team usually has 2-3 Skype sessions a week.

-The Sorting team will recommend proposals that are to be moved into Poster, Pecha Kucha, or Birds of Feather slots.
+The Sorting team will recommend proposals that are to be moved into Poster, Lightning Talk, or Birds of Feather slots.

 The PC Co-Chairs will place the sessions into the schedule, maintaining pre-defined “tracks” (e.g., Data Management, Technical Development, Public Services etc.) and avoid scheduling somebody for two sessions at once.
 The Sorting team may make recommendations about the timing of sessions.